ngys9919/replit-voting-ranking/replit.md

 - `timestamp` (timestamp, auto-generated) - When vote was cast

 **Seed Data** (`server/seed-data.ts`):
-- 24 curated National Parks with descriptions and Unsplash images
+- All 63 official U.S. National Parks with descriptions and locally-hosted images
 - All parks start at 1500 ELO rating
 - Automatically seeded on server startup if database is empty
+- Images stored in `attached_assets/stock_images/` and served via Express static middleware

 **Storage Layer** (`server/storage.ts`):
 - `getAllParks()` - Get all parks ordered by ELO rating